 Auditors are those students who take a course without receiving academic credit for that course.

 Admission for auditors is granted for one semester only.
 A new application is required for each term.
 There is a one-time, non-refundable application fee of \$10.00 for first-time auditors.
-Applications for auditors are available from the Director of Admissions.
+Applications for auditors are available from the Director of Admissions or online at www.mtscampus.edu.